-I’ve suddenly had an influx of people asking me for advice on moving to Brighton, therefore I thought I would write up a complete guide of everything you need to know when picking up sticks and moving to Brighton.
+I’ve had an influx of people asking me for advice on moving to Brighton, therefore I thought I would write up a complete guide of everything you need to know when picking up sticks and moving to Brighton.

 Central Brighton